udger/udger-php-v4/README.md

-# Do not use for production environments.
-Version 4 is for testing purposes only.

 # Udger client for PHP (data ver.
 4)
 Local parser is very fast and accurate useragent string detection solution.
 Enables developers to locally install and integrate a highly-scalable product.
 We provide the detection of the devices (personal computer, tablet, Smart TV, Game console etc.), operating system, client SW type (browser, e-mail client etc.)